DIPlib/diplib/doc/src/features.md

 (otherwise the pixel sizes are ignored).
 The last two values are reported in radian, assuming isotropic pixels.

-\subsection size_features_SolidArea SolidArea
+\subsection shape_features_Radius Radius
-Computes the area of the object ignoring any holes.
-It uses the object's chain code and the \ref dip::ChainCode::Area method.
+Statistics on the radius of the object, computed from the chain code using
+\ref dip::ChainCode::Polygon and \ref dip::Polygon::RadiusStatistics.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first connected component found for that label will be measured.

+This feature takes the distances from the object's centroid (as determined from the chain code, not influenced by any holes in the object) to each of the border pixels.
+From these distances it computes four values:

+- 0: `Max`, the largest distance.
+- 1: `Mean`, the average distance.
+- 2: `Min`, the shortest distance.
+- 3: `StD`, the standard deviation.

+Note that the centroid does not necessarily lie within the object.

-This value is reported in physical units, anisotropic pixels are taken into account.
+These values are reported in physical units, but only for isotropic (square) pixels.
+For anisotropic pixels, lengths are reported in pixels, ignoring pixel sizes.

 \subsection size_features_ConvexArea ConvexArea
 The area of the convex hull of the object.
 The convex hull is computed from the chain code